I`m on a demerara rum journey.

 So it was not until Roberto added Silver Seal to his R2Mshop that i could lay my hands on a Silver Seal bottle which really are beautifully shaped bottles with stunning labels.

-It must be something special with this rum, well, it is as the Mai Tais really becomes very very tasty.
+It must be something special with this rum, the Mai Tais really becomes very very tasty.

-Now i`m a lucky owner to a new bottle of that wonderful rum plus 2 others that i hadn`t tried before.
-Uitvlugt 1990 full proof (132 proof) and Port Royal (92 proof, selected and bottled for Sarzi Amadé , Milano, Italy).
+Now i`m a lucky owner of a new bottle of that wonderful rum plus 2 others that i hadn`t tried before.
+Uitvlugt 1990 full proof (132 proof) from Velier and Port Royal (92 proof, selected and bottled for Sarzi Amadé , Milano, Italy).
 These are all heavy and strong demeraras.

 I didn´t think about how strong the Uitvlugt was until i took a good sip and was punched back right in the face.
 These 3 rums are very flavorful, strong and tasty.

 This selection comes from a 1991 alembic distillation (distilled using a copper still) and is aged in small barrels until the bottling in sept 2004.
 Only 370 bottles were made.
-The nose and the flavor is that of a deep demerara and its a heavy rum but not as fully and complete tasting as Silver Seal-92 (or El Dorado 15).
+The nose and the flavor is that of a deep demerara and its a heavy rum but not as fully and complete tasting as Silver Seal-92.

 The next to taste, the Silver Seal 15 year also has this deep demarara flavor, deeper and rounder and fuller than Port Royal and it packs a punch as well.
 Its the only demerara rum from the Silver Seal range i`ve yet tasted.
 Unfortunately the 28 year old (120 proof and said to have extremely aromatic, round flavor, is most likely no longer available.